openjdk/guide/src/guide/jbs-jdk-bug-system.md

     1. a bug should be fixed first in the most recent version where it exists, if you don't know what version it will go into set it to `tbd`
     1. if the bug also exists in older versions it may require backporting
         * the decision to backport should be made inline with the guidelines of the lead for the release
-        * There are two options for creating backport issue(s) to track the backport: one is to create it manually once it is agreed that the bug should be backported; the second, is to let the bots create the backport issue once you push the fix to the repo.
+        * There are two options for creating backport issue(s) to track the backport: one is to create it manually once it is agreed that the bug should be backported; the second, is to let the bots create the backport issue once you push the fix to the repo (see [Working with backports in JBS](#working-with-backports-in-jbs).
-    1. Only one fixversion should ever be set, if the issue is to be fixed in additional releases then a separate backport must be created (See Working with backports in JBS).
+    1. Only one fixversion should ever be set, if the issue is to be fixed in additional releases then a separate backport must be created (see [Working with backports in JBS](#working-with-backports-in-jbs)).
 There are exceptions to this rule for: CSRs; and, Release Notes.
 1. make sure the bug has all the required labels – JBS Label Dictionary
     1. bugs that are new in the current release: 'regression'
     1. bugs that do not affect product code, but are only against the regression test: 'noreg-self'